yogurt-foundation/yogurt-css-documentation/docs/typography/placeholder-color.md

 ## Placeholder Color

-Utilities for controlling the color of placeholder text.
+Utilities for manipulating the color of placeholder text.

 ### Usage